Extra charges to expect when shipping internationally

 Express couriers and postal couriers - what’s the difference?

 First, let’s talk about the differences between express couriers and postal couriers.
 When it comes to costs, you’ll see a noticeable difference in price and quality between the two.

 Postal services include couriers such as the US Postal Service, Hong Kong Post, and SingPost.
 They are normally operated by national governments.
-Pricing is simple and relatively affordable: you mostly pay for the shipping costs.
+Pricing is simple and relatively affordable: you mostly pay for the ecommerce shipping costs.
 However, the speed of their services are slow and the service quality is low.

 Express couriers include companies such as FedEx, UPS, and DHL.
 These are companies that have worldwide courier networks, allowing them to have efficient global operations.
 While they do provide fast and reliable delivery services, their pricing is more complex and can include additional costs based on various factors.

 Let’s break down the express courier costs into three main categories: